 Avoid areas of shallow or dense bedrock and acidic or saline layers that will adversely affect plant growth when locating terraces.
 Utilize field investigations and soil surveys to identify potential problems areas.

+Types of Terraces

+Terraces come in many configurations and designs.
+Choose the type of terrace based on the client’s conservation objectives, cultural practices, field topography, soils, etc. The following is a brief description of the types of terraces available and the typical functional settings in which they are applied.

+Gradient terraces can be either parallel or non-parallel.
+They may be constructed of any cross section type defined within this standard and use either a vegetated or an underground outlet to discharge runoff.

+Level terraces can be either parallel or non-parallel.
+They may be constructed of any cross section type defined within this standard and use either the infiltration capacity of the soil or an underground outlet to discharge runoff.
+Level terraces work best on deep soils with high infiltration rates.

 Alignment

 Terraces must follow the contour of the land.
 Limit deviations from the contour and allow only when necessary to obtain good alignment.
 To accommodate farm machinery and farming operations, design cropland terraces with long gentle curves, where feasible.
 When multiple terraces are used in a field, design the terraces to be as parallel to one another as practicable.
-Refer to NRCS Conservation Practice Standard (CPS) Contour Farming (Code 330) for guidance on planning farming operations.
+Refer to Iowa NRCS Conservation Practice Standard (CPS) Contour Farming (Code 330) for guidance on planning farming operations.

+Use land forming, extra cut or fill along the terrace line, multiple outlets, variations in grade, channel blocks, and other methods to achieve good alignment.
+Use correction areas where needed to achieve a better contour row pattern.

 Spacing